 Although this may seem like an old school way of doing marketing, it's proven to create brand awareness and convert customers.

 This form of marketing can be done through various different methods, such as brochures, letters, postcards, flyers and much more.

-Real World Examples Of A Direct Mail Campaign
+Real World Examples: Design A Successful Direct Mail Campaign

 Nike created a highly cost effective and unique way to target customers directly through mail.

 The brand sent out limited edition shoeboxes to target customers, which resembled a football stadium once opened.

 In addition to the memorable stadium print, they also had the sound of a roaring crowd produced when opened.

 Discover the best strategies of successful business owners